MarkKibet/Project_Work/README.md

-The Case Management System Backend is a robust solution designed to manage legal cases, clients, and advocates.
-This system allows users to add, update, delete, and search for cases, as well as assign advocates to cases.
+The Case Management System Backend is a powerful tool designed to streamline the management of legal cases, clients, and advocates.
+It supports essential features like adding, updating, deleting, and searching for cases, alongside seamless advocate assignment.

 ## Table of Contents